ibm-cloud-docs/hardware-firewall-shared/viewing-logs.md

 {: help}
 {: support}

-Logs for your Hardware Firewall are available on a per-IP basis by navigating to the protected device, selecting the **Firewall** tab, and clicking **Actions > Firewall Logs**.
+Logs for your Hardware Firewall are available on a per-IP basis by navigating to the protected device, on the Firewall Details page, and clicking **Actions > Firewall Logs**.
 {: shortdesc}

 Logs are presented in .CSV format and contain the following: